openbridge/embedded-api/product_information.md

 > | fb_account_id | `STRING` | Facebook page account ID. |

 ### Instagram Stories

+Instagram Stories requires a Instagram account ID that is connected to the authorized identity attached to the subscription.
+As well as the Facebook page ID that the instagram account is connected too.
+A list of available Facebook Page account IDs and their attached Instagram Account Ids can be requested from the Openbridge Service API.

 __Product Attributes__
 > | Key | Value |